-Susan Landrum is the Assistant Dean for Academic Achievement at St. John’s University School of Law.
+Susan Landrum is the Assistant Dean of Academic Success and Professionalism at Nova Southeastern University Shepard Broad College of Law.
 She draws from her diverse educational and professional backgrounds for her research and teaching interests.

-Dean Landrum earned a Ph.D. in history from The Ohio State University in 1999 and has approximately fourteen years’ experience teaching undergraduate history courses.
+Before going to law school, Dean Landrum earned a Ph.D. in history from The Ohio State University.
 As a historian, she specialized in the history of U.S. foreign policy, the Cold War, and space exploration.
-She also held a faculty fellowship at NASA’s Johnson Space Center in 2002.
+She also held a faculty fellowship at NASA’s Johnson Space Center.

 You can follow Dean Landrum on Twitter @.